Hombre2014/ToDoList/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Yuriy Chamkoriyski To Do List project
+# Yuriy Chamkoriyski's To Do List project

 > Second Javascript project from Module 2 at Microverse